wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 ## Competition in Cloud Databases

-In 2022 Gartner named AWS (Amazon Web Service), among all other cloud database vendors, the one with the best ability to execute and completeness of vision:
+In 2022 Gartner named AWS (Amazon Web Service), among all other cloud database vendors, the one with the best ability to execute with the most vision:

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1692377356/dbs-gartner-2022-570x592_gyy82c.png"><img alt="dbs-gartner-2022-570x592.png" width="570" height="592" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692377356/dbs-gartner-2022-570x592_gyy82c.png"></a>

-Amazon has <a target="_blank" href="https://aws.amazon.com/products/databases/">over 15 database products</a> in its portfolio, providing a fully-managed "serverless" service for scaling each of the full gamut of open-source and licensed database technologies.
+Amazon has <a target="_blank" href="https://aws.amazon.com/products/databases/">over a dozen database products</a> in its portfolio, providing many fully-managed "serverless" services for scaling each of the full gamut of open-source and licensed database technologies.

 But some may argue that <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a> and Databricks for their "Delta Lake" (using Parquet-structured data) removes the separation between OLTP and OLAP is now leading the field.
 Also see my notes on: